 NCRE was founded in 2008 with funding from the Society for Research in Child Development (SRCD).
-With SRCD support, the first conference was held in 2008 and a second in 2009.
-In 2010, the National Institute on Drug Abuse (NIDA) awarded five additional
+With SRCD support, the first conference was held in 2008 and the second in 2009.
+The National Institute on Drug Abuse (NIDA; R13DA029391) awarded five additional

 Collectively, NCRE members work to address the following priorities:

 Reflecting on Indigenous Methodologies in Native Child Development and Substance Use Research to Guide Current Practices and Lead the Way Forward

 The conference will be held at the Centers for American Indian and Alaska Native Health:

 University of Colorado Anschutz Medical Campus

 Nighthorse Campbell Native Health Building

 13055 East 17th Avenue, Aurora, CO 80045